UnicornH/PPISP-Composite-Kernels-GCN/README.md

 This repository is partially dependent on 'pytorch'.

 ## 2. Running
-Please see the trainval.py for an example of running with different datasets in the 'dataset' folder.
+Please see the trainval.py for an example.

 ## 3. Acknowledgment
 Part of the codes refers to the ProteinGCN.